henry2004y/VisAnaJulia/docs/src/man/guide.md

 # Guide

+Demos are provided for calling Matlab/Python directly from Julia for debugging and testing.
+This part will later be separated out for potential Python and Matlab users.
+Currently the plotting and interpolation needed during plotting are done in Python.
+For instance, the 3D scatterred interpolation is done via `Interpolate` in Scipy.
+Hopefully these additional dependencies will be cut down.

 The VTK files does not have timestep information.
 To allow for further time series processing in Paraview, a script `create_pvd.jl` is provided for generating the pvd container.

+In principle, I could also try some multi-block (VTM) type for conversion.

 ## Tricks